-Changing the favourable tax treatment of the "retirement allowance", which is taxed over a number of years at low rates, would encourage the employment of older workers.
-Firms are required by law to pay a lump sum of at least one month of wages for each year worked to departing employees.
-In practice, many firms pay about double that amount.
+practice, many firms pay about double that amount.
 Given that the lump sum is based on an employee's final wage, which rises sharply with seniority, there is a disincentive to keeping older workers.
 Most firms therefore set a mandatory retirement age that is well below the age of 60 recommended by the government.
 Indeed, average tenure peaks around 50, much earlier than in other OECD countries.
-Making more effective use of older workers is important in an ageing economy (see Chapter 5).
+Making more effective use of older workers is important in an ageing economy (see the 2008 OECD Economic Surveys: Korea).
 The retirement allowance, which is actually a separation allowance paid each time a worker changes jobs, also discourages labour mobility, given that it is based on seniority and wages.
 The reduction in mobility has negative consequences for productivity.
 In 2005, the government introduced a company pension system, which allows firms to transform the lump-sum retirement allowance into a pension, based on agreement between labour and management.
 However, by September 2008, less than 9% of firms had adopted a pension system.
 The government should remove the tax preferences for retirement allowances to promote the employment of older workers, labour mobility and the shift to company pensions.

-Boosting PIT revenue from its current low level to offset declines in the CIT resulting from rate cuts would be positive for growth.
+31. Boosting PIT revenue from its current low level to offset declines in the CIT resulting from rate cuts would be positive for growth.
 The key is to further improve tax compliance among the self-employed.
-The upward trend in the share of PIT revenue in GDP reflects the rise in the proportion of self-employed paying income tax from less than 40% in 1998 to 63% in 2006 (Figure 3.9), as a result of measures to increase transparency about their income.
+The upward trend in the share of PIT revenue in GDP reflects the rise in the proportion of self-employed paying income tax from less than 40% in 1998 to 63% in 2006 (Figure 11), as a result of measures to increase transparency about their income.
 First, the scope for special treatment of small businesses under the VAT was scaled back (see below), increasing their bookkeeping obligations.
 Second, the government introduced policies in 2000 to encourage the use of credit cards: 20% of credit card purchases exceeding 20% of wages are deductible up to a maximum of 20% of income.
 In addition, a lottery using credit card receipts was introduced.
-Between 1999 and 2002, the number of credit cards jumped from 39 million to 104.8 million (three cards per adult), while the amount of purchases increased by more than six times, accounting for 70.3% of private consumption by 2002 (Table 3.5).
-Accordingly, the share of sales captured in the VAT net expanded sharply, increasing transparency about the income of small businesses.
-16
+Between 1999 and 2002, the number of credit cards jumped from 39 million to 104.8 million (three cards per adult), while the amount of purchases increased by more than six times, accounting for 70.3% of private consumption by 2002 (Table 6).
+Accordingly, the share of sales captured in the VAT net expanded sharply, increasing transparency about the income of small businesses.22